cryptogogue/vol-node-setup/README.md

 ./make-keys.sh $DOCKERDIR/volition/keys
 ```

-The keys will be placed $DOCKERDIR/volition/keys.
+The keys will be placed in $DOCKERDIR/volition/keys.
 After running the script, you should have two sets of .pem files: one for mining and one for mining node control.

 Finally, use curl to fetch the genesis block: